 Articles in this section

-- What is the penalty for not have health insurance in 2017?
+- What is the penalty for not having health insurance in 2022?

 - Can I deduct the miles that I put on my car from taxes?

 - What is the 2017 Process for Reconciling APTC?